GLOBAL MARKETS-Asia markets take glancing hit from Fed, BOJ softens blow

 SYDNEY, Oct 31 Asian markets suffered a glancing blow on Thursday after the U.S. Federal Reserve's latest policy outlook was deemed less dovish than some had wagered on, lifting both bond yields and the dollar.

-The damage was mostly superficial with MSCI's index of Asia-Pacific shares outside Japan off just 0.6 percent.
-Shares in Shanghai lost 0.6 percent, while Australian markets held steady.
+The damage was mostly superficial with MSCI's index of Asia-Pacific shares outside Japan off just 0.3 percent.
+Shares in Shanghai lost 0.7 percent while Japan's Nikkei eased 0.4 percent.

-European stocks were also seen pulling back from five-year highs when they open on Thursday.

-Financial spreadbetters expect Britain's FTSE 100 to open 14 to 22 points lower, or as much as 0.3 percent, Germany's DAX to open 35 to 47 points lower, or as much as 0.5 percent, and France's CAC 40 to open 11 to 17 points lower, or as much as 0.4 percent.

-In Asia, sentiment was helped by the Bank of Japan's decision to stick with its massive stimulus program that has shown tentative signs of breaking the grip of deflation.
+Helping sentiment was the Bank of Japan's decision to stick with its massive stimulus program that has shown tentative signs of breaking the grip of deflation.

-A survey of Japanese manufacturing out on Thursday showed activity accelerated to its fastest in more than three years in September, although Japan's Nikkei fell 1.2 percent in late trading as corporate earnings from the likes of Honda Motor Co Ltd disappointed investors.
+Indeed, a survey of Japanese manufacturing out on Thursday showed activity accelerated to its fastest in more than three years in September

 There was also upbeat news from Australia where approvals to build new homes surged to their highest since early 2010, concrete evidence that record-low interest rates were working to support economic growth.